SBB RABDe 12/12

-The RABDe 12/12 is a threepart electric multiple unit used for commuter traffic by the Swiss Federal Railways SBB-CFF-FFS.
+The RABDe 12/12 (later renumbered to RABDe 510) is a threepart electric multiple unit used for commuter traffic by the Swiss Federal Railways, SBB.
 The trains were put into service in the late 1960s and were in S-Bahn service around Zurich until December 2008.

 Introduction

-For the introduction of more frequent service (every half an hour) on the "Golden Coast Line" ("Goldküstenlinie") Zürich–Meilen–Rapperswil, 20 electric multiple units RABDe 12/12 were put into service in 1967 to be able to maintain the tight schedule with the frequent stops.
+For the introduction of more frequent service (every half an hour) on the "Golden Coast Line" ("Goldküstenlinie") Zurich–Meilen–Rapperswil, 20 electric multiple units RABDe 12/12 were put into service in 1967 to be able to maintain the tight schedule with the frequent stops.
 They consist of two second class end cars and a first class car with mail compartment in between.
-They originally had a claret livery, which was an exception at that time (most other SBB-CFF-FFS vehicles had the same green livery).
+They originally had a claret livery, which was an exception at that time (most other SBB vehicles had the same green livery).
 They got the nickname "Golden Coast Express" ("Goldküstenexpress"), due to their service on the Golden Coast (which is the northern waterside of the lake of Zurich, known for its high land prices, thus attracting mainly wealthy levels of the population).
 With the introduction of the new double-decker S-Bahn trains in the 1990s, they lost their prestigious role and were subsequently used on lines with low passenger frequencies.
 The trains, which were all modernized in the 1990s, remained in S-Bahn service until December 2008.
-The last trainset has been scrapped in 2010.
+The last trainset was scrapped in 2010.